 Warm mist humidifiers boil water to create steam.
 This is then sprayed into the atmosphere of your room to increase the amount of moisture in the air.

-Cool mist humidifiers come in two types - evaporative humidifiers and ultrasonic humidifiers:
+Cool mist humidifiers come in three types - evaporative, ultrasonic and impeller humidifiers:

 - Evaporative - In an evaporative humidifier a fan pulls in warm air from the room and uses it to evaporate water held inside a wick.
 The air becomes more humid as water naturally evaporates and is carried away.